A topic from the subject of Organic Chemistry in Chemistry.

 • Definition: Polymers of amino acids linked by peptide bonds.

-• Structure: Consists of a linear chain of amino acids that can be folded into a specific conformation.
+• Structure: Consists of a linear chain of amino acids that can be folded into a specific three-dimensional conformation.

 • Functions: